 While exploring the cobbled streets of Rome, canals of Venice, and beaches of Taormina, gelato shops seem to call your name from every corner.
-With around 30,000 gelaterias in Italy, it can be a challenge to choose which are truly worth your euros (and room in your stomach).
+With tens of thousands of gelaterie in Italy, it can be a challenge to choose which are truly worth your euros (and room in your stomach).
 To help you navigate the seemingly endless options of cups, cones and flavors, we’ve picked out our favorite stores serving up authentic (and delicious) gelato across this European country.
 There’s no trip to Italy complete without a scoop from at least one of these tried-and-true gelaterias.

 But be warned: with gelato this good, you may be tempted to miss your flight home.